andrasq/node-qibl/README.md

 ### errorEmitter = walkdir( dirname, visitor(path, stat, depth), callback )

 Simple stateless directory tree walker.
 Files are reported and recursed into in order.
-Reports all contained files and directories, including the search root dirname itself.
+Visits all contained files and directories, including the search root dirname itself.
-Returns an event emitter that emits 'error' events with the filepath of files that could not be `stat`-ed.
+Returns an event emitter that emits 'error' events with the filepath of files that could not be accessed (`fs.stat`-ed).

 Calls the `visitor()` with the filepath of the current file, the file stats obtained with `fs.stat`, and the current directory depth starting from 0.
 The visitor may return a command